vb100/MLOps-Notes/README.md

 		self.cost = int(self.cost * (1 - self.discount/100)
 ````

 > Basically this class allows you to create Book instances, where you can set book author, year, and cost.
+By using this class you can calculate price with discount, get book old age in years, and get author email address.

 <h2>Containers</h2>